WindJammer6/16.-Csharp-Learning-and-Unity-Prototype-2D-Game/README.md

 <br>

 ### [3.
 Unity C# Syntax learn Unity project](https://github.com/WindJammer6/16.-Csharp-and-Unity-Learning/tree/main/Unity%20C%23%20Syntax%20learn%20Unity%20project) <a name = "unitycsharpsyntaxlearnunityproject"></a>
-This is the C# environment that you need to set up in VS code in order to run your C# files in VS code.
+This is the Unity C# syntax learn project folder, which you can treat as the 'environment' to run the Unity C# scripts on the Unity editor/software, since these Unity C# scripts cannot be run on other IDEs, such as VS code, only in the Unity editor/software's terminal as a 'Unity project'. (even though it actually isn't actually a Unity project)

-cant run unity c# files in the vscode termianl, must run in the unity editor's terminal itself as a 'project' hence the creation of this folder
+In order to set up the Unity project, refer to 19.
+2D Unity Game, the section 'How to donwload and use a unity source code from gitihub in your unity editor/software' and for upload also

 *Sources:*
 nil